Protect Lake Simcoe

-Lake Simcoe has a rich and varied history of First Nations culture, of farming, fishing, forestry, ice harvesting, small towns, downtowns, and now run-away urban sprawl.
+Lake Simcoe has a rich and varied history of First Nations culture, of farming, fishing, forestry, ice harvesting…small towns and large towns, and more recently cities are situated around it, and now run-away urban sprawl threatens its health.

 Lake Simcoe is a microcosm of the challenges confronting water and natural resources in Central and Southern Ontario today.

 A recent study by the Nature Conservancy of Canada highlighted some of these threats, concluding that our ecoregion, as well as much of Southern Ontario, is in crisis.1Southern Canada’s crisis ecoregions: identifying the most significant and threatened places for biodiversity conservation

 Together with the Rescue Lake Simcoe Coalition we’ve published a report highlighting some of the biggest threats to the health of Lake Simcoe and the communities surrounding it.